Semester Abroad Programs

 Participating Texas Tech students select from the regular course offerings at the relevant foreign university and study with students and professors at the host institution.
 This level of participation provides an unparalleled education in comparative and international law.

-Due to timing of semesters, the only period in which most (but not all) of our students can attend these particular semester abroad programs is during the spring semester of one's second year of study.
 In order to timely complete the application requirements of the American Bar Association (ABA), Texas Tech, and the host institutions, students must begin the application process by scheduling to meet with Professor Jorge A. Ramírez, Associate Dean for International Programs, at least one year prior to the time they plan to study abroad.
 In addition, students must submit a final and signed copy of their Proposal to Study Abroad on or before the first day of classes of the semester immediately preceding the semester for which they propose to study.
 Missing either of these deadlines may lead to the forfeiture of the student's opportunity to study abroad.
 Participation requirements are also limited to students who are in good standing and who have a cumulative grade point average of 2.50 at the end of the semester immediately preceding the semester for which they intend to study abroad.

 Regrettably, our semester abroad programs are not open to non-Texas Tech students.